 Exclusive: Smartphones becoming key aspects of Afghan youths’ lives

-KABUL (SW) – Finding by Salam Watandar indicate the use of smartphones among young people in Afghanistan over the years has gone beyond mere communication.
+KABUL (SW) – Findings by Salam Watandar indicate the use of smartphones among young people in Afghanistan over the years has gone beyond mere communication.

 These young people use their smartphones not only for communication but also for other aspects of life.
 Nine individuals said they use their phones for daily tasks, 7 others said they use it for education and learning, 6 others said they use it for entertainment, and only 1 said using it for online shopping, and 4 said they solely use it for communication.

-25-year-old Rahima expressed her reliance on smartphones for both educational and recreational purposes.
-She said, “I often use my smartphone for daily tasks and sometimes for leisure and learning.”
+25-year-old Rahima expressed about her reliance on smartphones for both educational and recreational purposes.
+She said: “I often use my smartphone for daily tasks and sometimes for leisure and learning.”

 Similarly, 21-year-old Lima highlighted the importance of smartphones in enhancing her knowledge.
 “I use my smartphone extensively; it has had a significant impact on my life.
 I can expand my knowledge through it, and it has greatly assisted me in my studies.”